PFAS analysis script

 • homologue series matches and

 with 1 and 2 denoting the absence and presence of annotated information, respectively.
 For example, to filter out profiles that cannot be annotated at all four levels, use the code tag 2222.
-A tag 2121 would search profiles which have target and homologue series matches, but could not be annotated for in-source and MS/MS fragments, while tag 1212 does the opposite, and so on.
+A tag 2121 would search profiles which have target and homologue series matches, but could not be annotated for in-source and MS2 fragments, while tag 1212 does the opposite, and so on.
+You can combine several comma-separated tags in the search tag field.
 Invalid code tags such as 121 or 2214 will result in zero profiles filtered out.
 Each of the filtered profiles can then be viewed in tab ... → Single-profiles / components.

 The additional tab ... → Overview can be used to plot the m/z values and mass defects of the filtered and remaining profiles and color the latter for their intensities or peak numbers (point 2 of the right-sided screenshot).
 Noteably, the fluorination of most PFAS compounds makes them deviate from the general trend of increasing mass defect with mass, which is otherwise typical of compounds that are dominated by C and H alone.